 This is a stage that babies go through, not a sign that your baby doesn't like you, but it is really hard not to feel rejected by your baby.

-Brian was frustrated because he could not settle 6 month old Liam but his partner Julie could.
+Sean was frustrated because he could not settle 6 month old Liam but his partner Danny could.
 He felt he was not doing enough with Liam and wondered if Liam did not like him.
-This created tension because Brian thought he would be better off at work.
-However he was able to talk about his feelings with Julie and together they worked on building Brian's confidence and skills in bathing, changing, wrapping and settling.
-Over time Brian learned to settle Liam for the night and he is now working on being able to settle Liam when he wakes.
+This created tension because Sean thought he would be better off at work.
+However he was able to talk about his feelings with Danny and together they worked on building Sean's confidence and skills in bathing, changing, wrapping and settling.
+Over time Sean learned to settle Liam for the night and he is now working on being able to settle Liam when he wakes.

 When a baby is crying, it can be hard for anyone other than the person who mostly looks after him to calm him down and settle him off to sleep.
 And even for this person it can be hard to calm him down.